ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 Leverage platforms like Mastodon, LinkedIn, and R-specific forums such as [R-bloggers](https://www.r-bloggers.com) and [R Weekly](https://rweekly.org) to announce the release of your package.
 You can also share updates, tutorials, use cases, talks and events where you will participate to engage with users.

-> If you package is part of the rOpenSci Suite you can [write a blog post or a tech note](https://blogguide.ropensci.org/) for our blog and we will share in our [monthly newsletter](https://ropensci.org/news/) and our social media.
+> If you package is part of the rOpenSci Suite you can [write a blog post or a tech note](https://blogguide.ropensci.org/) for our blog and we will share in our [monthly newsletter](/news/) and our social media.

-You can also speak at an R User Group or R-Ladies Chapter.
+If you like to give talks, you can speak at an R User Group or R-Ladies Chapter.
 Present your package on a field specific conference is another way to reach your users.
-There are R specific conferences like useR!, LatinR and Posit::Conf. rOpenSci have co-working sessions
+There are R specific conferences like useR!, LatinR and Posit::Conf.

-For example, things maintainers can do: host a co-working session on the topic of the package (with us).
+> rOpenSci have two hours [co-working sessions each month](/coworking/), you can host a co-working session on the topic of the package.

-Propose a comm call
+> You can also propose an [rOpenSci Community Call](/commcalls/) relate with your package.
+For example, this community call about [targets](/commcalls/jan2023-targets/) has a panel with two users showing how they use the package and the principal author sharing new insights about the package.

 ## rOpenSci support